sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 collected log messages made equally available.
 The solution is not designed to provide long-term storage or archival of log messages.
 The log-retention period should be thought of in terms of days rather than weeks or months.
-The underlying Open Distro for Elasticsearch technology can be configured to support longer time frames.
+The underlying OpenSearch technology can be configured to support longer time frames.
 However, doing so would involve developing more complex index management policies and storage configurations.
-Refer to the Open Distro for Elasticsearch documentation for more information.
+Refer to the OpenSearch documentation for more information.

 ## Increasing Storage